Add Your Heading Text Here

 MEP discussion

-In this discussion, Members of the European Parliament (MEPs) from across the political spectrum will address the issues previously explored by the first two panels: digital regulation and strategies to combat misinformation and disinformation, engaging in a dynamic and interactive discussion among lawmakers with diverse perspectives.
+In this discussion, Members of the European Parliament (MEPs) from across the political spectrum addressed the issues previously explored by the first two panels: digital regulation and strategies to combat misinformation and disinformation, engaging in a dynamic and interactive discussion among lawmakers with diverse perspectives.

 Panel discussion 3: Digital Democracy: Can Europe build Ethical Tech to strengthen Civic Participation?

 The debate on how to regulate digital platforms and bring them in line with EU values, as well as the search for trustworthy and innovative alternatives, is central to policy making.
-This discussion will explore the design and use of digital platforms to uphold EU values and enhance civic participation, sharing best practices and innovative approaches.
-It will also seek to identify what policies need to be put in place to give a boost to Europe’s digital industry players and emerging start-ups.
+This discussion explored the design and use of digital platforms to uphold EU values and enhance civic participation, sharing best practices and innovative approaches.
+It sought to identify what policies need to be put in place to give a boost to Europe’s digital industry players and emerging start-ups.

 Closing remarks